dubinsky/cloud-run/README.md

 It also creates two help tasks that retrieve the YAML for the service and its latest revision respectively: `cloudRunGetServiceYaml` and `cloudRunGetLatestRevisionYaml`.

 ## Motivation ##
-## Instructions ##

 ## Differences from gcloud run ##

 ## Technical notes ##

-## TODO ##
-- instead of the key, configure the name of the property; default it;
-  expose the key on the extension;
-- get Bintray approval
-- add Gradle Plugin Portal setup
-- get Gradle Plugin Portal approval
-- get the log of the replace request
-- file an issue with JIB to make image name a property